-Risks: Failed block, bleeding, infection, reaction to local anesthetic including seizure and cardiac arrest, peripheral nerve injury or persistent tingling sensation are all potential risks.
+Risks: Failed block, bleeding, infection, reaction to local anesthetic including seizure and cardiac arrest, spinal block, epidural block, collapsed lung, peripheral nerve injury or persistent tingling sensation are all potential risks.
 Fortunately, these serious side effects and complications are uncommon and are lessened by placement of the block with the use of a nerve stimulator and sometimes ultrasound guidance.
 Please discuss any concerns regarding these risks with your anesthesiologist.

-Additional recommendations: Please keep the operative knee and leg well protected and padded for the duration of numbness.
-This will prevent unrecognized pressure from being placed on the knee/leg that could result in nerve injury.
+Additional recommendations: Please keep the operative arm and elbow well protected and padded for the duration of numbness.
+This will prevent unrecognized pressure from being placed on the arm that could result in nerve injury